By Chris Heaton, Vice President of Advocacy & Public Affairs

 Court cases and National Labor Relations Board decisions tried to further refine the circumstances under which joint employment conditions existed and in recent years, the issue has become even more complex due to conflicting circuit court cases that have broadened the conditions for joint employment.

 The current NPRM would provide a four-factor balancing test that stems from a Ninth Circuit decision titled Bonnette v.
 California Health & Welfare Agency.
-Those factors would assess whether the proposed joint employer:

 • Hires or fires the employee;